Cranberry Pecan Cheese Ball

 Cheese Balls are a classic party dish.
 The ball of cheese makes the perfect creamy, rich recipe for dipping.
 It’s great to share and always delicious.
 Put it out on a party tray along with all your favorite crackers and watch how fast your guests eat it up.

-Cranberry Pecan Cheese Ball Collage
+Cranberry Pecan Cheese Ball Recipe

 Cranberry Pecan Cheese Ball is a great snack for a holiday party.
 Serve the soft creamy, savory, and sweet cheeseball with crackers to share!